nickruggeri/scientific-experiment-manager/README.md

 manager.parse_paths()
 ```

+<br/><br/>
 ## Other utilities and tricks
 ### Filtering results
 Another useful `ResultManager` method is `ResultManager.filter`.
 This method filters the
 <i>rows</i> of the results' data frame.
 Results can be selected by specifying exact
 column values or a list of possible values.
-For example, for a manager whose dataframe
+For example, for a manager whose data frame
 has columns
 ```
                                              __PATH__ param1 param2 param3